Ivan-Feofanov/kafka-python-example/README.md

 # Kafka Python example
 ![](https://github.com/Ivan-Feofanov/kafka-python-example/workflows/validate/badge.svg)

-Simple example how you can work with Kafka in python
+Simple example how you can interact with Kafka in python

 This example written with [poetry](https://python-poetry.org) so you have to install it first